TECHNICA ANNOUNCES COLLABORATION WITH UNIVERSITY OF LINCOLN

 Prof. Bingham is currently an active member of the Editorial Board of ‘Energies’—an open access journal of scientific research technology and development in the Energy Sector and has acted as guest Editor of Special Issues.

-Technica Energy is the Sustainability Division of Technica (www.technicaltd.com).
+Technica Energy is the Sustainability Division of Technica (new.technicaltd.com).
 Over the past 25 years they have developed the capability to design and deliver complex Electrical, Control, Instrumentation, Mechanical and Process engineering solutions to the UK energy sector.

 They are also able to provide EPC, EPCM and consultancy services to clients and have extensive experience in the successful delivery of CDM projects as both Principal Designer and Principal Contractor.